 The DL limit state may be considered as verified when the silo shell, the hopper, the substructure, the anchorage, connecting pipes and connections of ancillary elements resist the seismic actions in the elastic range.

-NOTE Additional verifications at DL limit state applied to silos can be specified by a relevant authority or can be found in the National Annex or can be elsewhere be provided by the relevant Authorities..
+NOTE Additional verifications at DL limit state applied to silos can be specified by a relevant authority or can be found in the National Annex or can be elsewhere be provided by the relevant Authorities.

 Verification of Fully Operational (OP) limit state